Going Places: Overcoming Adversity, UWG Student Receives Prestigious Scholarship and ThrivesShare this page

 Beauvais said the scholarship changed her life and she will be forever thankful.

-“I am so grateful to receive this support,” Beauvais said.
-“With this scholarship, I will be one step closer to accomplishing my academic, professional and personal goals.”
+“I was so grateful to receive this support,” Beauvais said.
+“With this scholarship, I was able to be one step closer to accomplishing my academic, professional and personal goals.”